A Fair Fight

 Drawing Conclusions

 “An interesting takeaway from my research is the high level of agreement among major media about issues surrounding a board election: in fact, coverage is redundant and converged.
-Does this means that less visible, but perhaps still important, issues are being overlooked or that some voices aren’t being heard?
+Does this mean that less visible, but perhaps still important, issues are being overlooked or that some voices aren’t being heard?
 Less prominent media might do well to explore these ‘smaller’ stories.”

 “One of the best parts of my research was meeting leaders in corporate public relations, and now these professionals are coming to my class to tell students what they need to know to be successful in the field.
 PR is a practical academic pursuit.
-I want to give students classical skill in critical thinking and problem solving, but I’m also preparing them for the real world.” ■
+I want to give students classical skill in critical thinking and problem-solving, but I’m also preparing them for the real world.” ■

 Learn what makes DePaul Distinctive